blackcrowX/Data_Analytics_Portfolio/README.md

 <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_II/screenshot_0.png"/>

 This project encompasses a comprehensive analysis of COVID-19 cases utilizing SQL, aiming to uncover valuable insights.
-The analysis pipeline encompasses essential stages such as data loading, data cleaning, data preprocessing, data analysis, and data visualisation.
+The analysis pipeline encompasses essential stages such as data preparation, data loading, data aexploration, data preprocessing, data visualisation and data analysis.
 To facilitate effective communication of the findings, a visually appealing and interactive Tableau Dashboard has been developed.
 This dashboard provides an intuitive and user-friendly platform for exploring and interpreting the analysed data, enhancing the accessibility and usability of the insights gained from the SQL analysis.

 **README:** [`README.md`](https://github.com/blackcrowX/Data_Analytics_Portfolio/blob/main/Project_II)